vivienroussez/autoTS/README.md

 As of version 0.1, it is possible to deal with daily, weekly, monthly or quarterly time series.

-In order to be the more generic possible, the input required by this package is :
+In order to be as generic as possible, the input required by this package is :

 - a vector of dates, such that [lubridate](https://lubridate.tidyverse.org/) can parse it
 - a vector of the same size as the previous, contraining the values for each datetime